 As set out in the Memorandum of Understanding, before nominating or approving an independent expert under section 109(2)(b) of FSMA . . . the PRA will first consult the FCA.
 Further, the PRA will consult appropriately with the FCA before approving the notices required under the Business Transfers Regulations.

 Part VII transfers require a “scheme report.”
-This report is similar to the independent expert report under US IBTs, however, because the word “scheme” has a different context in the US, the word “scheme” is not used.
-Under section 109(2) of FSMA an independent expert report may only be made by a person:
+A similar report is required under US IBTs laws, but the word “scheme” is not used has negative connotations in American English.
+Under section 109(2) of FSMA, the scheme report may only be made by an independent expert who:

-(a) appearing to the PRA to have the skills necessary to enable him to make a proper report; and (b) nominated or approved by the PRA.
+(a) appears to the PRA to have the skills necessary to make a proper report; and (b) is nominated or approved by the PRA.

 The regulators expect the independent expert making the report to be a neutral person, who: